 Once your paint is dry, you may remove your stencil vinyl.

 Stringing your twine is really a personal preference.
 I used jute twine, and then tied a knot above the ornament.

-Next I pulled my ends through a wooden bead.
+Next, I pulled my ends through a wooden bead.
 You can find these at most craft stores.

-I had some assorted beads in earth tone colors from another craft project, but you could leave off the bead if you prefer.
+I had some assorted beads in earth tone colors from another craft project, but you could leave them off the bead if you prefer.

 The bead rests on top of the knot.

 Now you just tie the ends of your twine at the top, and your ornament is ready to hang on the tree.

 I like to keep my wood projects protected with a clear matte sealer.
 My favorite as of late is Rust-Oleum Chalked Matte Clear protective topcoat.
 I can usually find this at my local home improvement store.